abdullah-erturk/Ventoy-Grub2FM-Multiboot-With-Original-Files/README.md

 Hotkey from Ventoy to Grub2FM: F6

-Grub2FM to Ventoy hotkey: F5 > V
+Hotkey from Grub2FM to Ventoy: F5 > V

 Ventoy is version v1.0.75.